gmcgarry/pdp11/images/README.md

 asynchronous serial ports, one printer port, one modem port and one synchronous serial port.

+The floppy drives are single-sided single-density 8-inch drives (not based on the RX01 or RX02 floppy drive), but they are compatible with RX01 format and have an interface that is sort-of RX11-like.
+The interface is not compatible with the RX11.

-All three employed the same chipset as used on the LSI-11/03 and LSI-11/2 processors.
+All three models cemployed the same chipset as used on the LSI-11/03 and LSI-11/2 processors.

+The PDT-11 runs a stripped down version of RT11.
+The PDT-11/130 and PDT-11/150 use the same PD.SYS driver in RT-11, with help from the standardized ROM which handles the hardware-specific stuff.
+The PDT-11/150 cannot boot from a regular RT11 floppy.
+The RXT11 controller is not quite compatible with the RXV11.

+There is a way to make a PDT-11/150 boot disk using a normal RT11 distribution kit.
+One of the floppies in the RX01 distribution kit is bootable on the PDT-11.
+There are special drivers for the floppies and a special boot block.

+The I/O page of the PDT-11 is emulated by the 8085A processor.

 ![PDT-11/150](IMG_20230204_161816988.jpg)